WATCH NOW: Plastics manufacturer to create 200 new jobs in Hurt, build $34M facility

 The company will invest more than $34 million to build a new 250,000-square-foot manufacturing facility on the site of the former textile giant Burlington Industries, which employed 1,300 at its peak before shuttering in 2007.

-The announcement was made at a outdoor meeting of the Staunton River Regional Industrial Facility Authority (RIFA), a regional partnership that includes the Danville, Pittsylvania County, and Hurt.
+The announcement was made at a outdoor meeting of the Staunton River Regional Industrial Facility Authority (RIFA), a regional partnership that includes Danville, Pittsylvania County and Hurt.

 “Today is evidence that Danville, Pittsylvania County, and Hurt can thrive in the middle of a crisis,” said Gary Hodnett, a member of Danville City Council and chairman of the Staunton River RIFA.